a nurse is caring for a client who gave birth 4 hr ago and is experiencing excessive vaginal bleeding which of the following actions should the nurse

 Rationale: The correct answer is to massage the client's fundus first.
 Uterine atony is a common cause of postpartum hemorrhage, and massaging the fundus can help stimulate uterine contractions, which will assist in reducing bleeding.
 Elevating the client's legs to a 30° angle (Choice A) is not the priority in this situation as fundal massage takes precedence.
 Inserting an indwelling urinary catheter (Choice B) may be necessary but should not take precedence over managing the postpartum hemorrhage.
 Initiating an infusion of oxytocin (Choice D) is a valid intervention to address uterine atony, but massaging the fundus should come first to promote immediate contraction and control bleeding.

-2. A client has been diagnosed with tuberculosis.
-Which of the following precautions should the nurse initiate to prevent transmission of the disease?
+2. A nurse is caring for a client with a prescription for duloxetine.
+Which of the following should the nurse monitor?

 Correct answer: B